Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Proof of Squash Rigidity Theorem

 \begin{proposition} If the family $\left\{\Omega_\mu\right\}_{|\mu|\le 1}$ is dynamically isospectral, then $\bn_1\equiv 0$ and $\bn_2\equiv 0$. \end{proposition}

 Note that the dynamically isospectral property implies \eqref{sum G vanish}, that is, the sum of $G$ vanishes over the unique maximal periodic orbit $\gamma_\bi$ which corresponds to a good symbolic code $\bi$.
-In the analytic class $\cM^\omega_{ss}$ of Bunimovich squash-type stadia, it turns out that the condition \eqref{sum G vanish} over the period two orbit $\gamma^*$, as well as the palindromic orbits $\gamma_n$ and $\hgamma_n$, are sufficient to establish the dynamical spectral rigidity.
+In the analytic class $\cM^\omega_{ss}(\chi)$ of Bunimovich squash-type stadia, it turns out that Condition \eqref{sum G vanish} over the period two orbit $\gamma^*$ and the palindromic orbits $\gamma_n$ are sufficient to establish the dynamical spectral rigidity.
 More precisely, we have

-\begin{proposition} If $\sum_{\gamma^*} G=\sum_{\gamma_n} G=\sum_{\hgamma_n} G=0$ for any $n\ge 1$, then \beqn \bn_1^{(d)}(0)=\bn_2^{(d)}(0)=0, \ \ \text{for any} \ d\ge 0. \eeqn \end{proposition}
+\begin{proposition} If $\sum_{\gamma^*} G=\sum_{\gamma_n} G=0$ for any $n\ge 1$, then \beqn \bn_1^{(d)}(0)=\bn_2^{(d)}(0)=0, \ \ \text{for any} \ d\ge 0. \eeqn \end{proposition}

-We remark that Proposition~\ref{lem van der} also holds in the class $\cM^\infty_{ss}$.
-In the analytic class $\cM^\omega_{ss}$, it immediately follows that $\bn_1$ and $\bn_2$ both vanish since they are analytic, which proves Proposition~\ref{prop: main n vanish} and, thus, Squash Rigidity Theorem .
+We remark that Proposition~\ref{lem van der} also holds in the class $\cM^\infty_{ss}(\chi)$.
+In the analytic class $\cM^\omega_{ss}(\chi)$, it immediately follows that $\bn_1$ and $\bn_2$ both vanish since they are analytic, which proves Proposition~\ref{prop: main n vanish} and thus Squash Rigidity Theorem.
 In the rest of this section, we prove Proposition~\ref{lem van der}.